VassoD/VassoD/README.md

 ### Hi there 👋 I'm Vasiliki

-🌈 I am master's student in University of Sorbonne Paris Nord in Digital Creation, Multimedia and Internet Interface Design and a Computer Science student in school 42 Paris.
+🌈 I am a front-end developer and UX/UI designer.
 My goal is to continuously develop my coding and design skills for the best user experience, willing to contribute for a sustainable impact.
 Yes I am a dreamer, but I'm not the only one..😉

 ✨ You can see some of my work here, or by visiting my [portfolio](https://vassod.github.io).